Copyright 1994 - 2018 Bill's Bible Basics

 Brevity Of Our Human Existence, Examining Our Lives, Living For God's Glory, Palliative Sedation, Terminal Sedation And Slow Euthanasia, Doctor Jack Kevorkian a.k.a.
-Doctor Death, Mar Adentro - The Sea Inside, Quadriplegic Ramón Sampedro, Assisted Suicide, Ramona Maneiro, King Saul And Amalekite, Mercy Killing, Touch Not Mine Anointed, Was Mercy Killing A Common Custom In Ancient Wartime?, Murder Killing And Mercy, My Inexperience With Persons In Agony Near Death & Funerals, Making Decisions About Life Death And Prolonged Suffering, God Will Choose The Time And Place Of Our Temporal Demise, Earthly Sensual Devilish Destructive Knowledge, Deciding For Ourselves And Deciding For Others Is Quite Different, Sudden Death Sudden Glory, Our Coming Resurrected Glorified Bodies
+Doctor Death, Mar Adentro - The Sea Inside, Quadriplegic Ramón Sampedro, Assisted Suicide, Ramona Maneiro, King Saul And Amalekite, Mercy Killing, Touch Not Mine Anointed, Was Mercy Killing A Common Custom In Ancient Wartime?, Murder Killing And Mercy, My Inexperience With Persons In Agony Near Death And Funerals, Making Decisions About Life Death And Prolonged Suffering, God Will Choose The Time And Place Of Our Temporal Demise, Earthly Sensual Devilish Destructive Knowledge, Deciding For Ourselves And Deciding For Others Is Quite Different, Sudden Death Sudden Glory, Our Coming Resurrected Glorified Bodies, Suggested Reading List

 Quite some time ago, I read a thought-provoking article in the New York Times entitled "Hard Choice For A Comfortable Death: Sedation".
-While the article didn't seek to provide any final answers to the issue of Terminal Sedation and Euthanasia, it did motivate me to ponder my own thoughts on these issues.
-As we all know -- and as the Bible makes very clear -- whether we are rich or poor, famous or infamous, free or not, good or bad, young or old, death is one event which we must all eventually face at God's appointed time.
+While the article didn't seek to provide any final answers regarding the issues of terminal sedation and euthanasia, it did motivate me to ponder my own thoughts concerning these issues.
+As we all know -- and as the Bible makes rather clear -- whether we are rich or poor, famous or unknown, free or not, good or bad, young or old, death is one event which we must all eventually face at God's appointed time.
 As we read in the Scriptures:

 "The days of our years are threescore years and ten; and if by reason of strength they be fourscore years, yet is their strength labour and sorrow; for it is soon cut off, and we fly away."